Golden Globe winner Morton says UK police never investigated child abuse

 The issue of historic child abuse came to the fore in Britain following a 2012 national scandal over revelations that the late BBC TV presenter Jimmy Savile had been one of Britain's most prolific sex offenders.

-A major abuse investigation launched by police hs seen a number of celebrities arrested and questioned with some, including publicist Max Clifford and Australian children's entertainer Rolf Harris, jailed for abusing children.
+A major abuse investigation launched by police has seen a number of celebrities arrested and questioned with some, including publicist Max Clifford and Australian children's entertainer Rolf Harris, jailed for abusing children.

 (Reporting By Costas Pitas; editing by Ralph Boulton)